-Contract bonds are those bonds which Arizona contractors need to get when they want to bid on a project in the state of Arizona, or are about to start work on a project.
-Before they can bid or perform on construction jobs, contractors need to be licensed and have a license bond.
+Are those bonds which Arizona contractors need to get when they want to bid on a project in the state of Arizona or are about to start work on a project.